redhat-developer/odo/docs/website/docs/command-reference/dev.md

 Depending on the local changes, different events can occur on the cluster:

 - if source files are modified, they are pushed to the container running the application, and:
-  - if the `build` command is marked as `HotReloadCapable`, the application is responsible for building the applicaiton with the new changes
+  - if the `build` command is marked as `HotReloadCapable`, the application is responsible for building the application with the new changes
   - if the `build` command is not marked as `HotReloadCapable`, the `build` command is executed again
   - if the `run` command is marked as `HotReloadCapable`, the application is responsible for applying the new changes
   - if the `run` command is not marked as `HotReloadCapable`, the application is stopped, then restarted by odo using the `run` command again.